franneck94/Vscode-C-Cpp-Runner/README.md

 To do so, set the setting **msvcBatchPath** to a valid path.
 Then the other settings about the compiler and debugger are ignored in the workspace.
 Note: The batch file will be started with the system's architecture.
-E.g. on a 64bit Windows, here only the 64bit (Host and Target) compiler will be used.
+E.g. on a 64bit Windows, here only the 64bit (Host and Target) compiler will be used - so no cross-compiling.
+Caveat 1: Currently if warnings are enabled, only **/W3** is used.
+Caveat 2: Currently the linker args are ignored.

 ## Release Notes